Blog

 }

-Notice that moving the place where we are using the Task's result can make a big difference in the execution.
-For example if we use the result outside the ContinueWith then we will wait for the task to complete, it's logic because the task has to do what it has to do so we can have the result:
+Notice that moving the place where we use the Task's result can make a big difference in the execution.
+For example, if we use the result outside the ContinueWith then we will wait for the task to complete; it's logical because the task has to do what it has to do so we can have the result:

 private void DoSomeWork()